SheCodesAustralia/workshopcontent/content/django/02_getting_started/_index.md

 pip install --upgrade pip
 ```

-2. Find your `bakeryapp` folder on your device and open it in VS Code.
+2. Find your `bakery_site` folder on your device and open it in VS Code.
 Create a `requirements.txt` file and add:

 ```
 Django~=5.1.2